Understanding Bayesian Thinking for Industrial Applications

 Model Convergencevergence

-In Bayesian inference, we use Markov Chain Monte Carlo (MCMC) methods to sample from the complex posterior distribution.
-We rely on these samples to accurately estimate quantities like the mean conversion rate or its credible interval.
+In Bayesian inference, Markov Chain Monte Carlo (MCMC) methods are employed to sample from the complex posterior distribution.
+These samples are relied upon to accurately estimate quantities like the mean conversion rate or its credible interval.

 Convergence is the guarantee that the MCMC chains have explored the entire distribution and are now producing samples that truly represent the target Posterior distribution, and are not just stuck in a starting location.